 (d) biometric information that is to be used for the purpose of automated biometric verification or biometric identification; or

 (e) biometric templates

 We collect Personal Information for the principal purpose of providing you with medical care, treatment and services, as well as for billing and administrative purposes, including submitting health fund claims on your behalf.
 We will also, where permitted, collect Personal Information for other related or ancillary purposes.

-Without limiting the foregoing, we may collect Personal Information from patients that we consider to be reasonably necessary to provide health care services, including:
+Without limiting the foregoing, we may collect Personal Information from you if we consider it to be reasonably necessary to provide health care services, including: